Golden Beets and Brussels Sprouts

 Golden beets keep their vibrant orange color without staining their neighbors, making them welcome companions for our brussels sprouts.

 A little thyme, some shallots and olive oil are all you need to bring the dish together.

 This recipe can easily be scaled up to serve more people.

 - 10 brussels sprouts, trimmed of rough outer leaves and cut in half

 - Salt and freshly ground pepper

-1 The beets take the longest to cook so start them first.
-Either boil them in water in a small saucepan for 45 minutes, or roast them in the oven at 350°F for an hour fifteen minutes or until done.
+1 Boil or roast the beets: The beets take the longest to cook so start them first.
+Either boil them in water in a small saucepan for 45 minutes (or how ever long it takes to get them tender), or wrap them in foil and roast them in the oven at 350°F for an hour fifteen minutes or until done.